-, Screen Objective This screen allows the user to configure a DHCP address pool.
-A DHCP address pool is used by the servers to allocate IP addresses to clients.
-Navigation Layer 3 Management > DHCP Server > Pool Options Navigation Fields Select-click to choose a Pool Name for the configuration to be modified/deleted.
+Screen Objective used by the servers to allocate IP addresses to clients.
+Navigation Fields Select-click to choose a Pool Name for the configuration to be modified/deleted.
 Pool Name-select a Pool Name from the list of Address Pools created in the system for which DHCP Pool Options a configuration needs to be applied.
 NOTE: This field lists the pool names created in DHCP Pool settings screen Option / Option Name-select the DHCP pool option to be set to the selected pool name.
 The default option is NetMask (IP Format).
 NOTE: Refer Appendix A for the items in the list and their description Option Code-displays the corresponding DHCP Option Code for the DHCP option selected in the field Option.
 The Option Code represents a specific DHCP option used in a DHCP OFFER message in response to a DHCP DISCOVER message.
 The default is 1 - the default Netmask (IP Format).
 NOTE: Refer Appendix A for the items in the list and their description.
-This field is configurable if the option is selected as "Enter Option Code Manually" • Option Value -enter the value to be set for the DHCP option selected in the field Option.
+This field is configurable if the option is selected as "Enter Option Code Manually" Option Value-enter the value to be set for the DHCP option selected in the field Option.
 This value can be an ASCII string, hexadecimal string or unicast IP address based on the DHCP pool option.
 Option Value 2-enter the value to be set for the DHCP option selected in the field Option.
 This value can be an ASCII string, hexadecimal string or unicast IP address based on the DHCP pool option.
 NOTE: This field is enabled only when the Option/Option Name is set as Network Time Protocol server (IP Format), SIP Server IP Format, and SIP Server Domain name.